 Meetings 3rd Tuesday of month 10.15 am to 11.45 am

 Now we read difficult Latin texts.
 There is no plan - it's all rather serendipitous.
-Recently we translated Juvenal's description of life in Rome and followed that up with accounts by Suetonius and Tacitus of the great fire, when Nero didn't fiddle but probably did sing.
-We have since read some lyric poetry and are now tackling Livy's account of Hannibal's crossing of the Alps and Cicero's defence of Caelius, we have now embarked on reading the whole of Vergil's Aeneid Book Four, the story of Dido and Aeneas.
+We translated Juvenal's description of life in Rome and followed that with accounts by Suetonius and Tacitus of the great fire, when Nero didn't fiddle but probably did sing.
+After some lyric poetry, Livy's account of Hannibal's crossing of the Alps and Cicero's defence of Caelius, we have now embarked on reading the whole of Vergil's Aeneid Book Four, the story of Dido and Aeneas.

 In the past we have made excursions to Chedworth, Bath, Cirencester, St Albans, Wall and Wroxeter and were pleased to invite others from our U3A to share in our discoveries.